DataQueueDataQueue

 Initialize Queue

-After defining your job types, payloads, and handlers, you need to initialize the job queue which basically sets up the connection pool to the Postgres database.
+After defining your job types, payloads, and handlers, you need to initialize the job queue which sets up the connection to your database backend.

 @lib/queue.ts